Bug Check 0xD1: DRIVER_IRQL_NOT_LESS_OR_EQUAL

 DRIVER_IRQL_NOT_LESS_OR_EQUAL (d1) An attempt was made to access a pageable (or completely invalid) address at an interrupt request level (IRQL) that is too high.
 This is usually caused by drivers using improper addresses.
 If kernel debugger is available get stack backtrace.
 Arguments: Arg1: fffff808add27150, memory referenced Arg2: 0000000000000002, IRQL Arg3: 0000000000000000, value 0 = read operation, 1 = write operation Arg4: fffff808adc386a6, address which referenced memory

-To start, examine the stack trace using the k, kb, kc, kd, kp, kP, kv (Display Stack Backtrace) command.
+To start debugging this type of bug check, examine the stack trace by using the k, kb, kc, kd, kp, kP, kv (display stack backtrace) commands.

 0: kd> !irql Debugger saved IRQL for processor 0x0 -- 2 (DISPATCH_LEVEL)

-The majority of the time the issue is not the IRQL level, but rather the memory that is being accessed.
+In the majority of cases of this type of bug check, the issue is not the IRQL level, but rather the memory that is being accessed.

-Because this bug check is usually caused by drivers that have used improper memory addresses, use parameters 1,3 and 4 to invesitgate further.
+Because this bug check is usually caused by drivers that have used improper memory addresses, use parameters 1, 3, and 4 to investigate further.

 Use the display memory commands to examine the memory referenced in command in parameter 1.

-Use the Unassemble command to look at the code in the address which referenced the memory in parameter 4.
+Use the u, ub, uu (unassemble) commands to look at the code in the address which referenced the memory in parameter 4.

 lm t n to list modules that are loaded in the memory.
 Use !memusage and to examine the general state of the system memory.